BFarkascode/STM32_ClockDriver/README.md

 As such, I want to discuss a bit the clock configuration, how to set it up and why it is important, followed by setting up a timer to generate a precise delay.
 We will close the project by defining a modified timer that will generate a PWM signal on the in-built LED of the nucleo board, making it gradually turn on and off slowly.

 ### Clocking
 There are multiple ways to define the base clocking of the mcu.
 One can use an external source or internally one, a source with a high frequency or a low one.
 These sources then define, how fast peripheries can clock afterwards.
 (Of note, there are some designated clocks – like the 48 MHz one or the 32.768 kHz one - in there that are used uniquely to clock certain peripheries.
 We don’t touch upon those here.)
-I generally use the HSI16 – high-speed internal – source for my projects that runs at 16 MHz.
+I generally use the source named HSI16 – high-speed internal – for my projects.
+It runs at 16 MHz.

 The question would arise: why wouldn’t we just clock everything as fast as possible and get on with it?
 Well, for most use cases, that indeed is a good approach.
 Nevertheless, if one want’s to be extremely power efficient, clocking the mcu faster than absolutely necessary is a no-go: the mcu’s power consumption IS frequency dependent after all.